-A Paydex score is a credit score for businesses.
-In fact, it operates much like the FICO individual credit scores you get through shopping with credit cards, taking out personal loans, etc., but with some key differences.
-The score determines your business’s creditworthiness—in other words, how promptly you pay your creditors and suppliers, or your payment history performance.
+Paydex scores do operate much like consumers’ FICO credit scores, but there are some key differences.
+Rather than reflecting your personal credit history, your Paydex score determines your business’s creditworthiness—in other words, how promptly your business pays your creditors and suppliers, or your payment history performance.

 Not only is it good business practice to pay your creditors and suppliers on time, but lenders look at these scores to determine financing opportunities for your business.

-The Paydex score ranges from 0-100, with 0 being the worst and 100 being the best.
+The Paydex score ranges from 1-100, with 1 being the worst and 100 being the best.
 The higher the number, the more likely the business is to pay their bills on time or early.
 Though your entire payment history is on your Dun & Bradstreet file, only your payment history for the last two years is calculated to make up the Paydex score.

 Most sources say you should try to keep a Paydex score of at least 75 in order to be considered in good standing.
 A score of 80—a really great score—means that a business has paid their bills exactly on time.
 Anything higher than that means the business consistently pays their bills early.
 Businesses with scores between 80-100 are considered at very low risk of late payment.
 And 50-79 is considered a medium risk, and anything lower than 50 is considered a high risk of late payment.
-If you can keep your business in the 80-100 range, you’re in very good shape.
+If you can keep your business in the 80-100 range, you’re in excellent shape.

 Here’s a breakdown of Paydex scores and their attendant payment habits, according to Dun & Bradstreet’s terms:

 To get a Paydex score, you’ll first need to apply for a Dun & Bradstreet DUNS number through their website to establish a business credit profile.
 Note that Dun & Bradstreet needs at least four separate trade references—that is, suppliers or vendors that you’ve worked with—to report to a company’s file for a Paydex score to be calculated.